Cascading Dark Energy: Introduction

-In the simplest realization, our model will reduce to two fields, allowing us to treat the dynamics of each field separately without resorting to an effective one-field approximation, as was done in, e.g. Ref. \cite{Sabla:2021nfy}.
-Multi-field models for dark energy are well motivated by considerations from string theory, such as the axiverse scenario \cite{Arvanitaki:2009fg}, in which a broad mass spectrum of ultra light axions could contribute to both dark matter and dark energy \cite{Hlozek:2014lca,Marsh:2015xka}.
-They may contribute to explaining the ``why now" question for the late-time dark energy driving present day cosmic acceleration \cite{Kamionkowski:2014zda,Emami:2016mrt}.
-At earlier times, multiple-field scenarios could help reduce the fine tuning needed for EDE models to succeed.
+In the simplest realization, our model will reduce to two fields, allowing us to treat the dynamics of each field separately without resorting to an effective one-field approximation, as was done in, e.g. \citet{Sabla:2021nfy}.
+Multi-field models for dark energy are well motivated by considerations from string theory, such as the axiverse scenario \citep{Arvanitaki:2009fg}, in which a broad mass spectrum of ultra-light axions could contribute to both dark matter and dark energy \citep{Hlozek:2014lca, Marsh:2015xka}.
+They may contribute to explaining the ``why now" question for the late-time dark energy driving present-day cosmic acceleration \citep{Kamionkowski:2014zda, Emami:2016mrt}.
+At earlier times, multiple-field scenarios could help reduce the fine-tuning needed for EDE models to succeed.
 Here, we consider the possibility that some dark energy fields are relevant near equality/recombination, while others are more relevant today.

 We investigate the behavior of the Hubble parameter and the field configuration in our setup.
 Both fields couple to gravity minimally, and their kinetic terms are assumed to be canonical.
-The potentials of both fields in the simplest realization are assumed to be quartic, although one can assume that they are different, as we will explain later.
-In our work, we check the consistency of the CDE scenario with the existing data, including the CMB \cite{Planck:2018vyg, Planck:2019nip, Planck:2018lbu}, Pantheon SN \cite{Pan-STARRS1:2017jku}, BAO \cite{BOSS:2016wmc, Ross:2014qpa, Beutler:2012px}, and Riess et al. (2019) \cite{Riess:2019cxk} measurements.
+The potentials of both fields in the simplest realization are considered to be quartic, although one can assume that they are different, as we will explain later.
+In our work, we check the consistency of the CDE scenario with the existing data, including the CMB \citep{Planck:2018vyg, Planck:2019nip, Planck:2018lbu}, Pantheon SN \citep{Pan-STARRS1:2017jku}, BAO \citep{BOSS:2016wmc, Ross:2014qpa, Beutler:2012px}, and \cite{Riess:2019cxk} (SH0ES) measurements.
+We use Monte Carlo Markov Chains (MCMC) simulations to constrain CDE model parameters using cosmological data.

-We use the publicly available CosmoMC code \cite{Lewis:2002ah} in our investigation to constrain model parameters in light of the experimental data.
-Using the CosmoMC code, we calculate the $\chi^2$ values for our model for different data sources.
-To analyze the CosmoMC chains, we apply the GetDist package \cite{Lewis:2019xzd} and a burn-in fraction of $0.3$.
 We compare the CDE scenario with the concordance $\Lambda$CDM model, as well as with a single-field canonical scalar field that couples minimally to gravity and has a quartic potential.